-Every culture has unique holiday traditions that incorporate the spirit of the season with the unique flair that is distinctive to one people.
-In the Netherlands, holiday traditions include Sinterklaas Avond, the midwinter hoornblaazen, and special celebrations on Christmas Day.
+Every culture has holiday traditions that incorporate the spirit of the season with the unique flair that is distinctive to one people.
+In the Netherlands, holiday traditions include Sinterklaas Avond, Sinterklaas, the midwinter hoornblaazen, and special celebrations on Christmas Day and Second Christmas Day.

-Sinterklaas Avond - St. Nicholas Eve - is celebrated annually on December 5 and is considered the eve of Santa Claus's birthday.
+Sinterklaas Avond - St. Nicholas Eve - is celebrated annually on December 5 and is considered the eve of St. Nicholas' birthday.
 On this eve, Sinterklaas journeys to the homes of every child in the Netherlands and leaves small gifts and treats for them to enjoy.
-Sinterklaas is the Dutch equivalent of Santa Claus, but he looks quite different from the jolly man depicted in western culture.
+Sinterklaas is similar to (but not the same) as Santa Claus.
+Sinterklaas looks quite different from the jolly man depicted in western culture, and the Dutch consider him to be a different person than Santa Claus, whom they call Kerstman (as noted in the links above).
 Sinterklaas is tall and slender, and he wears dark red robes and a hat similar to a bishop's attire.
 In many traditional images, he is elderly and has a long white beard.

-Sinterklaas Avond celebrations actually begin several weeks before December 5, often as early as mid-November.
-Sinterklass is believed to live in Spain, and he arrives with great fanfare on a steamship at the start of the holiday season.
+Sinterklaas Avond celebrations actually begin several weeks before December 5 on the first Saturday after November 11.
+Sinterklaas is believed to live in Madrid, Spain, and he arrives with great fanfare on a steamship at the start of the holiday season.
 Amsterdam and other port cities generally hold great celebrations to herald his arrival, including parades, ringing church bells, and children's parties.